The Art of Live Animal Drawing

 Gail holds a BA in Art Education from Michigan State University.

 She has been a member of the Guild of Natural Science Illustrators since 1976.
-She has served as the group’s president and is currently the the Editor In Chief of the organization’s quarterly Journal of Scientific Illustration.
+She has served as the group’s president and is currently the the Co-Editor In Chief of the organization’s quarterly Journal of Scientific Illustration.

 Gail works from her home studio in Battle Creek, MI.